mehrankmlf/PassGuard/README.md

 In this version, PassGuard provides three options for building the UI responsible for displaying password details to the end user.

-1. Strength Description : "Too Short", "Very Weak", "Weak", "Medium", "Strong", "Very Strong".
+1. Strength Description: "Too Short", "Very Weak", "Weak", "Medium", "Strong", "Very Strong".
 The six-level return is determined by the password score and strength calculated by PassGuard.
 You can customize these six strings as I will explain below.
-2. Strength Color : The framework returns six colors in a spectrum ranging from red to green.
+2. Strength Color: The framework returns six colors in a spectrum ranging from red to green.
-3. The framework returns a score calculated using the 16 algorithms provided by PassGuard.
+3. Strenght Score: The framework returns a score calculated using the 16 algorithms provided by PassGuard.
+4. Strenght Type: The framework returns an enum to identify the actual level of password strength.
+The enum cases are tooShort, veryWeak, weak, medium, strong, veryStrong which you can use to get the current state of PassGuard.

 ```swift
 let passGuard = PassGuard(password: password)